HaomingChen1998/Portfolio-Project/Learning Note/Python Quick Help/README.md

 # verify if the above remote url is added locally.
 git remote -v

+# Input your info
 git config --global user.email "you@example.com"
 git config --global user.name "Your Name"

 # Add all the files from that folder locally to GitHub.
 git add .

+# Confirmed your change
 git commit -m "your_message_here"

 # if error, refer back to "git remote -v" code line